My Fibroid Clinic

 Abnormal Bleeding

-Fibroids attract blood vessels and draw blood from circulation much like a sponge soaking up water.
-During menstruation, this blood is released from these large reservoirs, leading to excessive bleeding that can last over 7 days and require frequent changes of pads and tampons.
-This heavy bleeding can be difficult to manage, causing women to avoid public outings due to the fear of visible bleeding.
-Fibroids near the uterine cavity are particularly problematic in causing heavy bleeding.
-Additionally, if the uterus fails to contract properly, it cannot effectively stop the bleeding.
+Fibroids attract blood vessels and draw blood from circulation, like a sponge soaking up water.
+During menstruation, this blood is released, causing heavy bleeding that can last over 7 days and require frequent pad or tampon changes.
+This is hard to manage, leading some women to avoid going out due to fear of leaks.
+Fibroids near the uterine cavity are especially linked to excessive bleeding.
+If the uterus doesn’t contract properly, it may struggle to stop bleeding.

 Anemia

-Some women suffer from heavy bleeding caused by uterine fibroids, which can lead to anemia due to a deficiency of healthy red blood cells in the body.
-Certain types of fibroids are more likely to cause excessive bleeding than others.
-Fortunately, both fibroids and anemia can be treated to enhance your quality of life.
+Some women experience heavy bleeding from uterine fibroids, which can lead to anemia—a condition caused by a lack of healthy red blood cells.
+This can result in fatigue, weakness, and shortness of breath.
+Certain types and locations of fibroids are more likely to trigger bleeding.
+The good news is that both fibroids and anemia are treatable.
+With the right care, treatment can relieve symptoms and improve your energy levels and overall quality of life.

 Many women often mistake fibroid pain for regular menstrual cramps.
 This pain is usually found in women with large uterine fibroids.
 Some experience persistent abdominal pain from their fibroids, which can make movement and everyday activities challenging.
 Additionally, you might feel a heavy or pressured sensation in your lower abdomen, which is more uncomfortable than painful.
 The large fibroids can press on surrounding organs, leading to back pain, frequent urination, pain during sex, and constipation.